Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 - The remaining two resistors, R3 and R4, have a value of 1K, search for a suitable

 - This search will return all resistors whose values start with 1K, including 1K1, 1K2, 1K3, and so on.
-Using the Description column in the Vaults panel to help locate the 1K resistor, click in the search results to open the
+Using the Description column in the Explorer panel to help locate the 1K resistor, click in the search results to open

 - Using the steps just given, set the Designator to

-R3, confirm that the Comment field is displayed, and set the footprint Model to
+R3, confirm that the Comment field is visible, and the selected footprint Model is

 - Position and place R3 directly above the Collector of Q1, then place R4 directly above the Collector or Q2, as shown in the image above.